MrPrince419/headies/README.md

 4. **Lack of Cross-Field Validation**: No verification between names, emails, and phone numbers

 **Technical Achievements:**
-- ~90% success rate across 500+ form submissions
+- ~99.5% success rate across 17,574 form submissions (17,483 successful out of 17,574 attempts)
 - Hundreds of unique, realistic-looking African identities created
 - Effective evasion of basic security measures
 - Adaptive response to rate limiting and connection issues

+## 📊 Analysis Summary

+- **Total Submissions:** 17,574
+- **Successful Submissions:** 17,483
+- **Unsuccessful Submissions:** 91

+> **Note:** These numbers are a rough estimate.
+The log file contains approximately 20,000 lines and is scattered, so there might be some inaccuracies.

 ## 🔒 Ethical Considerations